crispiboi/ShadowsOfDoubtCaseEditing/README.md

 | allowDen| murder will happen in the Kidnappers den, currently untested by community.
 Likely tied to the count down for kidnapper cases.|

 #### Victim boost modifiers
 The keys can be positive or negative and will influence how much more likely the victim is tied to the killer in a given schema.
-All of these key names are very self explanatory.
+All of these key names are self explanatory.

 #### monkierDDSMessageList
 This field influences what is selected as the case name in game like "The Scarlet Slicer".
 This field is slightly misspelled so ensure you do not correct it if editing in a text editor.
 This appears in the player's caseboard as well as newspaper articles.
 This must be defined in a DDS file.
 The GUID for the tree must be entered into this field.
 This is optional and the game will select from a list of vanilla monikers if not defined.